wgsl-tooling-wg/wesl-spec/README.md

 What would you like to see next?

 ## Relationship to W3C WGSL and WebGPU
-WESL enhancements features are invisible to WebGPU engines like Dawn and wgpu.
+WESL enhancements are invisible to WebGPU engines like Dawn and wgpu.
 All WESL enhancements are translated to vanilla WGSL before being passed to WebGPU calls such as [`createShaderModule()`](https://developer.mozilla.org/en-US/docs/Web/API/GPUDevice/createShaderModule).

-Hopefully community WESL enhancements will help inform future versions of W3C standard WGSL.
+Most WESL enhancements are intended as proposals for future versions of W3C standard WGSL.
-But designing changes to W3C standard WGSL is beyond the scope of this project.

 ## License
 Except where noted (below and/or in individual files), all code in this repository is dual-licensed under either: